netalkGB/Digispark-SNES-Controller/README.md

 ## License
-This program is licensed under the GPL v3.
+This is licensed under the GPL v3.